Richard Steele: Literary life

 Steele wrote The Tender Husband (1705) with contributions from Addison, and later that year wrote the prologue to The Mistake, by John Vanbrugh, also an important member of the Kit-Kat Club.

 In 1706 Steele was appointed to a position in the household of Prince George of Denmark, consort of Anne, Queen of Great Britain.
 He also gained the favour of Robert Harley, Earl of Oxford.

 The Tatler, Steele's first public journal, first came out on 12 April 1709, and appeared three times a week: on Tuesdays, Thursdays, and Saturdays.
 Steele edited this periodical under the pseudonym Isaac Bickerstaff and gave the Bickerstaff character an entire, fully developed personality.
 "Bickerstaff's" best Tatler columns were published by Steele as the book Isaac Bickerstaff, Physician and Astrologer later that year.

 Steele described his motive in writing The Tatler as "to expose the false arts of life, to pull off the disguises of cunning, vanity, and affectation, and to recommend a general simplicity in our dress, our discourse, and our behaviour".
 Steele founded the magazine, and although he and Addison collaborated, Steele wrote the majority of the essays; Steele wrote roughly 188 of the 271 total and Addison 42, with 36 representing the pair's collaborative works.
 While Addison contributed to The Tatler, it is widely regarded as Steele's work.

 The Tatler was closed down in early 1711 to avoid the complications of running a Whig publication that had come under Tory attack.
 Addison and Steele then founded The Spectator in 1711 and also The Guardian in 1713.

-Steele had an illegitimate child, Elizabeth Ousley, whom he later adopted.